cares0/rest-docs-kdsl/docs/docs/intro.md

 ### 2. Inconvenience of Checking API Specifications
 When documenting an API after it has been developed, as opposed to writing test code first, you need to check the handler code to recall the request parameters and response fields.
-Without remembering the specifics of the API, you must manually verify each element's name while writing the documentation.
+Without remembering the specifics of the API, you must manually verify each field's name while writing the documentation.

 ### 3. Maintenance Challenges
 Ideally, APIs should not change frequently.
 However, if the API changes and the test code isn’t updated first, you’ll need to update the documentation code accordingly.
-This requires locating and modifying the relevant sections of the test code, or identifying and fixing errors based on test results.
+In such cases, you have to find the corresponding part of the API documentation manually or correct it based on errors in the actual test results.

 ---